The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances: Face Detection

 \subsubsection{Datasets}

 We introduce several widely used datasets for face detection.
 The statistics of them are given in Table~\ref{fd_dataset}.
-Among them, FDDB~\cite{fddbTech} is a classic dataset of unconstrained face detection which includes low resolution faces, occluded faces and difficult pose variations.
-It is noteworthy that FDDB uses ellipse as face annotations instead of rectangular box.
-AFW~\cite{Zhu2012Face} is collected from Flickr, and includes cluttered background and large variations, such as ages, sunglasses, make-ups and expressions.
+Among them, FDDB~\cite{fddbTech} is a classic dataset of unconstrained face detection which includes low resolution, occlusion and difficult pose variations.
+It is noteworthy that FDDB uses ellipse as ground-truth instead of rectangular box.
 The images in PASCAL faces dataset~\cite{YAN2014790} are taken from the Pascal person layout dataset~\cite{everingham2011pascal}.
-MALF~\cite{faceevaluation15} is designed for fine-grained evaluation of face detection in the wild.
-MAFA~\cite{Ge_2017_CVPR} is a masked face detection benchmark with various orientations and occlusion degrees.

-The above datasets are used for performance evaluation, while ALFW~\cite{Kostinger2011alfw} dataset is used for training only.
-In addition, WIDER FACE dataset~\cite{Yang_2016_CVPR} has the subsets for training, validation and test.
-Each subset has three difficult levels: easy, medium and hard, with the assessment of EdgeBox~\cite{Zitnick2014Edge}.
-WIDER FACE has promoted the community of face detection in the past few years, which provides a large number of training data and a challenging test benchmark with large variations.
-Fig.~\ref{WIDER_FACE_test} shows the precision-recall curves of state-of-the-art methods on WIDER FACE test subsets.
+WIDER FACE~\cite{Yang_2016_CVPR} provides a large number of training data and a challenging test benchmark with large data variations.